xchellx/PDNThumb/README.md

 ## Installing
 To install `PDNThumb`:

-1. Place `PDNThumbReg32.exe` and `PDNThumbReg64.exe` at a place where you want them to be installed (once Windows has a handle on them they wont be deletable unless you uninstall).
+1. Place `PDNThumbReg.exe` alongside it's depencies (as seen in the release script/zip) at a place where you want `PDNThumb` to be installed (once Windows has a handle on them it wont be deletable unless you uninstall).

-2. Run `PDNThumbReg32.exe` and `PDNThumbReg64.exe`.
+2. Run `PDNThumbReg.exe`.

 3. If no error occurs and you see a success message, then either: